-Students in Year 13 will begin their 1 - 1 tutorial sessions from Tuesday 12th September.
+Students in the Upper 6th will begin their 1 - 1 tutorial sessions from Tuesday 10th September.

 Tutors will be responsible for arranging individual appointments seeing two students each morning (8.17am & 8.22am).

 Summary of the Responsibilities within the Sixth Form Team